By using our smart filters you can find flights and destinations matching your requirements.

 The prices shown are avarage prices we have estimated for each destination.
 Click on 'CHECK PRICES' to see an exact price.

-Benito Juarez International Airport (MEX) is the largest airport in Mexico and is based in Mexico City.
-You can fly to 104 destinations with 23 airlines in scheduled passenger traffic.
+Mexico City International Airport (MEX) is the largest airport in Mexico.
+You can fly to 99 destinations with 20 airlines in scheduled passenger traffic.

 Flights are departing from one of its 2 terminals (Terminal 1 and 2).
-The route with the most departures is the route to Cancun (CUN) with an average of 277 flights from Benito Juarez International Airport every week which is 8% of all weekly departures.
+The route with the most departures is the route to Cancun (CUN) with an average of 231 flights from Mexico City International Airport every week which is 7% of all weekly departures.
 The top international destinations from here are Houston (IAH) and Bogota (BOG).
-The two longest flights are Mexico City (MEX) to Seoul (ICN) that takes around 15 hours and 35 minutes and Mexico City (MEX) to Tokyo (NRT) with a flight time of 14 hours and 45 minutes.
+The two longest flights are Mexico City (MEX) to Seoul (ICN) that takes around 15 hours and 50 minutes and Mexico City (MEX) to Tokyo (NRT) with a flight time of 14 hours and 45 minutes.

-Aeromexico is the largest airline here by counting the number of departures with around 1774 scheduled take-offs every week.
-The second largest operator from Benito Juarez International Airport is Volaris.
+Aeromexico is the largest airline here by counting the number of departures.
+With around 1755 scheduled take-offs every week, that's about 3 times as many as the second biggest airline, VivaAerobus.
 Boeing 747 is the largest aircraft operating here among other big planes such as the Boeing 777 and the Airbus A350.
-The aircraft types with most scheduled flights are the Airbus A31X/32X and the Boeing 737.
+The aircraft types with most scheduled flights are the Boeing 737 and the Airbus A31X/32X.

 Based on number of scheduled departures next month.